State's coronavirus death toll of residents passes 14,000 with rise of 107

 Since the first two deaths were announced on March 6, which is 204 days, the death toll has climbed to 14,022 among residents, with an average of 69 per day, and 14,190 including 168 nonresidents, which didn't change.

 It took 49 days for Florida's death toll of residents to reach the first 1,000 yet it was only 40 days to more than double.
-Two months ago, July 20, there were 5,075 deaths.
+More than two months ago, July 20, there were 5,075 deaths.

 Palm Beach County increased by 5 to 1,342, third highest in the state behind Miami-Dade and Broward, after 7 the day before.
 On the Treasure Coast, St. Lucie remained at 275, Martin stayed at 142, Indian River rose by 1 to 116.
 Okeechobee went up by 1 to 26 with its first two deaths on July 25.